Recreation Therapy for Florida Drug Rehab

 One of the many holistic methods that we utilize is yoga therapy.
 This exercise class is a positive, calming technique to begin reversing the negative effects of drug and alcohol use.
 Moreover, yoga therapy stretches the muscles and soft tissues in your body, releasing the lactic acids that build up in the joints and cause stiffness, pain, and fatigue.

 After several yoga sessions clients start to experience a better range of motion, giving them a sense of ease and fluidity.
 In fact, muscles like the heart will begin to strengthen, and participants will quickly notice an improvement in their cardio performance.

 Yoga Benefits Recovery and Long-Term Health

 Yoga also releases endorphins, which results in a better mood and improved concentration.
-In fact, some clients report feeling less stressed after just one first class.
+In fact, some clients report feeling less stressed after just one class.
 Over time, there will be a noticeable change in your body and posture.
-At Simple Path Recovery, yoga therapy is incorporated into our whole approach to open your mind, heal your body, and awaken your spirit!
+At Simple Path Recovery, yoga therapy is incorporated into our whole approach, to open your mind, heal your body, and awaken your spirit!